leerang77/Bioinformatics/README.md

 There are six courses in the specialization, covering the following topics/algorithms:

-1 - Finding Hidden Messages in DNA
+1 - Finding Hidden Messages in DNA\n
   1.1 Finding/counting patterns in DNA string, accounting for limited mismatches/reverse complement 1.2 Detecting skew in nucleotide frequency in DNA string 1.3 Finding a shared motif from a set of DNA strings, allowing for mismatches